AlexsLemonade/OpenPBTA-analysis/figures/README.md

 in the `figures/palettes` folder
 Each palette TSV file has two columns of data: `hex_codes` and `color_names`.
 `hex_codes` contains the colors to be passed to your plotting code and `color_names` contains short descriptors of each color (e.g. `gradient_1`, or `divergent_neutral`).
-Each palette contains an `na_color` that is the same color in all palettes.
+Each palette contains an `na_color` that is the same color in all palettes it is always the last value in the list.
+So depending on the circumstance, if `na_color` is not needed or will be supplied to a plot's argument in a different way, you can use a `dplyr::filter(hex_code != "na_color")` to remove the `na_color`.
 Biospecimens without a `short_histology` designation are assigned the `NA` color for this project.